 “But it was not until the emergence of digital technologies that humanity collectively faced the reality of information weapons of mass destruction.
 In the context of informational warfare, mutually assured destruction is the total collapse of the epistemic commons, and the exhaustion of language as a means of cooperation for all parties on all sides of the conflict. (italics added).”

-It is within this context that I am researching and writing a book: Power and Presence.
+It is within this context that I have written the book: Power and Presence: Reclaiming Your Authentic Self in a Digitized World.
 Embodied presence (the ability to bring the mind into a state of quiet rest at will) is one simple means via which we can remain grounded enough to limit the power of external manipulation upon our minds.
 Having a well-developed capacity for embodied presence is not the end of the battle, perhaps merely a beginning.
 But it is a foundation via which we can begin to venture forth into the worlds (physical and virtual) and remain sufficiently grounded such that our capacity for sensemaking is not systematically attacked and retarded.
 As the Consilience Project article states, the potential cost of this sensemaking crisis is rising every day.
 Like astronauts who have crash landed on an alien planet, we need to learn, to understand and to master our very strange subject matter.
 And we need to do so very quickly.

 One way to learn is through “the wisdom of trauma,” as Gabor Mate calls it in his film of the same name.
 But it would be far better (and wiser) to learn from foresight and intelligent sensemaking, before violence and bloodshed become our teachers.
 For then it may be too late.

 I present you the Consilience Project article, here.
 Do feel free to comment.